Police officer who shot Daunte Wright faces new charge of first-degree manslaughter

 Brooklyn Center police Officer Anthony Luckey and Potter, his field training officer, pulled Wright over and found a warrant for a gross misdemeanor weapons charge after running his identification.

-Body camera footage released after the shooting shows Wright being searched outside the vehicle and then pulling away from the officers to get back into the car.
+Body-camera footage released after the shooting shows Wright being searched outside the vehicle and then pulling away from the officers to get back into the car.
 Potter pulled her Glock 9mm handgun and pointed it at Wright, saying repeatedly that she would use a Taser on him.
 Seven seconds later, Potter shouted “Taser, Taser, Taser!” and fired the gun.

 Potter is expected to go to trial Nov.
 30.